Alkali sulfur liquid battery

-Alkaline sulfur liquid battery (SLIQ) is a liquid battery which consists of only one rechargeable liquid and a technology which can be used for grid storage.
+Alkaline sulfur liquid battery is a single liquid flow battery which consists of only one rechargeable liquid and a technology which can be used for grid storage.

 Battery chemistry and active material

 One of the most promising possibilities of enhancing battery energy storage is to use sulphur as the positive electrode.
 Lithium-sulphur batteries are a tempting solution due to sulphur having a high theoretical capacity (1675 mAh g-1), as well as being non-toxic, abundant, and very low in cost.
 The discharge reaction in a lithium-sulphur cell, when using elemental sulphur as the positive electrode, can be written in its simplified form below: